 - Below average weight and poor growth even after taking a good diet

 - Problems in bowel movement or frequent discharge of greasy and big stools

 Cystic fibrosis can cause blockage of your lungs, which increases the chances of developing more frequent infections.
 Therefore, the major concern in people with CF is to reduce the chances of contact with germs.

 The presence of mucus in your pancreas prevents the release of digestive enzymes.
 The lack of digestive enzymes results in poor growth and malnutrition.

 What Causes Cystic Fibrosis?

 Cystic fibrosis is a hereditary disease which means it can be passed on from parents to their children.
-In some cases, you have to receive the defected gene from both parents to acquire the disease.
+In some cases, you have to receive the defective gene from both parents to acquire the disease.

-People with one copy of defected genes, also called recessive genes, are only carriers of the disease.
+People with one copy of defective genes, also called recessive genes, are only carriers of the disease.
 They do not carry any symptoms or conditions related to it.
 Such diseases are also known as autosomal recessive.

 Chances of Having Cystic Fibrosis

 A child with both parents as carriers has the following possibilities,